Ingrown Toenail Surgery in Perth

-At Foot Focus Podiatry we can offer all treatment options for your ingrowing nail.
-If an ingrown nail has occurred, all measures will be taken to treat it conservatively by one of our expert podiatrists.
-Nail surgery is an option should conservative measures not provide adequate relief.
-Either one of our podiatrist our Reza Naraghi, a podiatric surgeon who attends Foot Focus, can perform nail surgery.
-You may be required to take a course of antibiotics prior to procedure and or post procedure when evaluated by our podiatric surgeon.
-Most ingrown nail procedures are done in office with the use of local anaesthetic with or without sedation.
-The following are the most common procedures that may be performed in our rooms and or in hospital.
+At Foot Focus Podiatry we can treat any of your ingrown toenail concerns.
+If an ingrown nail has occurred, all conservative measures will be trialed first by one of our expert podiatrists.
+Nail surgery is an option should conservative measures not provide adequate long term relief.
+Either one of our podiatrists, or Reza Naraghi (podiatric surgeon) who attends Foot Focus, can perform nail surgery.
+You may be required to take a course of antibiotics prior to your procedure and or post procedure.
+Most ingrown nail procedures are done in our rooms with the use of local anaesthetic with or without sedation.
+The following are the most common procedures that may be performed in our rooms and or in the hospital.

 - Zadik Procedure- This procedure is used with permanent total nail removal is desired.
 The indications for the procedure are significant ingrowing nail on both borders, thickened and painful nails and bony growth under the nailbed.
 This procedure can be done under local with sedation and or under general anaesthesia at a hospital and or day surgery centre.
 Sutures will be applied and will be removed 14 days post surgery.
 You can not get your foot wet and your foot will be in a sterile bandage for 2-3 weeks.
 You may need pain medication post surgery.
 On average it will take six weeks for your nail bed area to heal.
 Following that you can wear most close shoes.

 With all of the procedures above you are not to drive any machinery for 24-48 hours.
 You may drive after 24 hours so long you are not taking any medication that can cause drowsiness and upon the advice of your surgeon.